San Francisco visits Jamerson and San Diego

 San Diego; Saturday, 10 p.m.
 EST

-BOTTOM LINE: San Diego hosts San Francisco after Steven Jamerson II scored 24 points in San Diego’s 88-81 loss to the Pepperdine Waves.
+BOTTOM LINE: San Diego plays San Francisco after Steven Jamerson II scored 24 points in San Diego’s 88-81 loss to the Pepperdine Waves.

+The Toreros have gone 4-11 in home games.
+San Diego is 2-10 when it has fewer turnovers than its opponents and averages 12.6 turnovers per game.

+The Dons are 10-4 in WCC play.
+San Francisco is sixth in the WCC with 23.0 defensive rebounds per game led by Tyrone Riley IV averaging 3.8.

 San Diego is shooting 40.3% from the field this season, 2.9 percentage points lower than the 43.2% San Francisco allows to opponents.
 San Francisco has shot at a 45.7% clip from the field this season, 0.2 percentage points above the 45.5% shooting opponents of San Diego have averaged.

-TOP PERFORMERS: Kjay Bradley Jr. is shooting 29.7% from beyond the arc with 1.4 made 3-pointers per game for the Toreros, while averaging 14.5 points, 3.5 assists and 1.7 steals.
-Tony Duckett is shooting 36.4% and averaging 13.0 points over the past 10 games.
+TOP PERFORMERS: Kjay Bradley Jr. is averaging 14.5 points, 3.5 assists and 1.7 steals for the Toreros.
+Tony Duckett is averaging 13.0 points over the last 10 games.

-Malik Thomas is averaging 19.4 points and 1.8 steals for the Dons.
-Marcus Williams is averaging 14.3 points over the last 10 games.
+Malik Thomas is shooting 46.7% and averaging 19.4 points for the Dons.
+Marcus Williams is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Toreros: 0-10, averaging 71.0 points, 30.7 rebounds, 10.6 assists, 6.7 steals and 2.3 blocks per game while shooting 39.5% from the field.
 Their opponents have averaged 84.6 points per game.